envytools/envytools/docs/hw/fifo/intro.rst

 Pre-NV1A, PFIFO treats everything as little-endian.
 NV1A introduced big-endian mode, which affects pushbuffer/IB reads and semaphores.
-On NV1A:NV50 cards, the endian can be selected per channel via big_endian flag.
+On NV1A:NV50 cards, the endianness can be selected per channel via the big_endian flag.
 On NV50+ cards, PFIFO endianness is a global switch.

 .. todo:: look for NVC0 PFIFO endian switch

 The channel control area endianness is not affected by the big_endian flag or NV50+ PFIFO endianness switch.
-Instead, it follows the PMC MMIO endian switch.
+Instead, it follows the PMC MMIO endianness switch.

 .. todo:: is it still true for NVC0, with VRAM-backed channel control area?